-- (1) Grounds for a variance are:

-- (a) number of people residing in a dwelling unit
+- (1) Grounds for a variance are: - (a) number of people residing in a dwelling unit

 - (b) medical needs

-- (c) licensed care facilities - (d) fire control zones (or other regulatory requirements) - (e) landscape area - (f) livestock/horses - (g) common area washing machines - (h) other, as determined on a case by case basis - (2) Proof acceptable to the District will be required of each ground(s) for a requested variance.
-The variance request form provides examples of acceptable proof. - (3) Limitations - (a) An approved variance will become effective on the date the request for variance was submitted to the District. - (b) An approved variance will be valid for a period specified by the District and must be re-confirmed on or before the expiration date to remain in effect. - (4) Calculation of the increased budgets for approved variances will be made by the District pursuant to Exhibit B (Rates and Charges)
+- (c) licensed care facilities

+- (d) fire control zones (or other regulatory requirements)

+- (e) landscape area

+- (f) livestock/horses

+- (g) common area washing machines

+- (h) other, as determined on a case by case basis

+(2) Proof acceptable to the District will be required of each ground(s) for a requested variance.
+The variance request form provides examples of acceptable proof.

+- (3) Limitations - (a) An approved variance will become effective on the date the request for variance was submitted to the District. - (b) An approved variance will be valid for a period specified by the District (one year or less), and must be be resubmittedre-confirmed the basis for the variance on or before the expiration date to remain in effect.

+(4) Calculation of the increased allocationsbudgets for approved variances will be made by the District pursuant to Exhibit B (Rates and Charges)

-12.6.3 Nonresidential Acreage, Base Index and Sewer Charge Revisions - Procedure
+12.6.3 Nonresidential Acreage and, Base Index and Sewer Charge Revisions - Procedure

-- (1) Acreage (landscape) revision requests will be made by submitting an acrechange request to the Water Efficiency Department. - (2) Base index (water budget) and sewer charge revision requests for commercial industrial and public authority customers will be made by submitting a request for account evaluation to the District. - (3) At the discretion of the District, the requesting customer may be required to have a water audit, which will be conducted by the District at no charge prior to review of the request. - (4) Staff will notify a customer or their agent in writing (including email) if their request is denied. - (5) Documents submitted by any customer as part of the account evaluation procedure are reviewed and returned to the customer if requested.
-If the customer or agent does not request the documentation back, it will be destroyed to protect the customer's privacy, except for information retained by the District to document the acreage, base index or sewer service charge revision or as otherwise required by law.
+(1) Acreage (landscape) revision requests will be made by submitting an acrechange request to the Water Efficiency Department.

+(2) Base index (water budget) and sewer charge (commercial, industrial and public authority usage) revision requests for commercial industrial and public authority customers will be made by submitting a request for account evaluation to the Customer Service Department.
+District.

+(3) At the discretion of the District, the requesting customer may be required to have a water audit, which will be conducted by the District at no charge prior to review of the request.

+(4) Staff will notify a customer or their agent in writing (including email) if their request is denied.

+(5) Documents submitted by any customer as part of the account evaluation procedure are reviewed and returned to the customer if requested.
+If the customer or agent does not request the documentation back, it will be destroyed to protect the customer's privacy, except for information retained by the District to document the acreage or, base index or sewer service charge revision or as otherwise required by law.

-12.6.4 Nonresidential Acreage, Base Index and Sewer Charge Revisions - Determination
+12.6.4 Nonresidential Acreage and, Base Index and Sewer Charge Revisions - Determination